Vaccination Clinics for Students and Employees

 University health and safety officials have collaborated with the Cabell-Huntington Health Department to make FREE COVID-19 vaccinations available to Marshall students and employees through clinics in Cabell County.
 No appointments are necessary.

-If you will not be in Huntington for your second dose, please check with your state or local health department for scheduling assistance.
+If you will not be in Huntington for your second dose (if required), please check with your state or local health department for scheduling assistance.
 You will need the vaccination card you received with your first dose.